 I defined “Elite Travel Ball” at the beginning of the previous section in order to distinguish it from Casual Travel Ball.
 There are very few organizations that fit my strict definition for Elite.

-Until I have completed my research, here are some interesting articles about the elite travel ball experience.
+Here are some interesting articles about the elite travel ball experience.
 For a cost guide:

 For a nice documentary style article: